antarctica/metadata-library/README.md

 # BAS Metadata Library

-Python library for generating metadata and data records.
+Python library for generating metadata records.

 ## Overview

-The BAS Metadata Library is an underpinning library for other tools and applications to generate discovery level metadata (describing products, services and other resources) and data records.
-It is intended to avoid duplicating complex and verbose encode/decoding logic.
+The BAS Metadata Library is an underpinning library for other tools and applications to generate discovery level metadata records (describing products, services and other resources).
+It is intended to avoid duplicating complex and verbose encode/decoding logic across projects.

-It supports a lossless, two-way, conversion between a python dict, representing the fields/structure of a standard, into its formal representation (typically using XML) to support processing and manipulation of information between and within systems.
-It also supports validation of both python dicts (via JSON Schemas) and formal representations (typically via XML XSDs).
+It supports a lossless, two-way, conversion between a [Configuration Object](#configuration-classes) (a python dict representing the fields/structure of a record for a standard) into its formal representation (typically an XML document) to support processing and manipulation of information between and within systems.

+The library also supports validating record configurations (via JSON Schemas) and formal representations (typically via XML XSDs).

 > [!NOTE]
 > This project is focused on needs within the British Antarctic Survey.
 It has been open-sourced in case parts are of